 A. Promotes prostitution by compelling a person to enter into, engage in or remain in prostitution;

-B. Promotes prostitution of a person less than 18 years old; or
+B. Promotes prostitution of a person 15, 16 or 17 years of age; or

 C. Promotes prostitution of a person who suffers from a mental disability that is reasonably apparent or known to the actor and that in fact renders the other person substantially incapable of appraising the nature of the conduct involved.